When Samuel Nava applied to Wichita State, he had to navigate the application and financial aid process on his own.

 Sara Mata is the director of Hispanic Serving Initiatives at WSU.
 She’s responsible for making sure the university is equipped to serve the growing Hispanic population of students.

-“WSU in the last two years and probably a little bit longer, there were some folks here that were doing work around this conversation of like, ‘Okay, our numbers (of Hispanic students) are increasing.
+“WSU in the last two years and probably a little bit longer, there were some folks here that were doing work around this conversation of like, ‘OK, our numbers (of Hispanic students) are increasing.
 How are we being intentional about providing resources?’”
 Mata said.

 The Office of Hispanic Serving Initiatives oversees several programs, including multicultural scholarships and works to help Spanish-speaking parents of WSU students understand the university.
 The office also helps support student organizations.